Uvacoder/abc-bloggersblog/README.md

 # Bloggy

-Made with VueJs and NuxtJs
+## Advanced blog made with VueJS and NuxtJS

-# UNDER DEVELOPMENT
-Only main page is ready!!!
+# Under Development!
+Only main page ready!!!

+- Designed with Windi CSS

+  - No CSS used. (except some components)

+- Custom components

+  - Sliders and post cards

+## Planned things

+- [ ] About Page

+- [ ] Disqus integration

+- [ ] Using Vite

+- [ ] Multiple authors